elbaulp/algui91-hugo/content/post/nueva-guia-gratuita-cybersecurity-dummies-ebook.md

 author: alex
 categories:
 - cursos
-color: '#61B38D'
 date: '2016-01-01'
+lastmod: 2017-07-12T17:48:59+01:00
 description: APTs (Advanced Persistent Threats) have changed the world of enterprise  security and how networks and organizations are attacked.
 These threats, and the  cyber-criminals behind them, are experts at remaining hidden from traditional security  while exhibiting an intelligence, resiliency, and patience that has never been seen before.
 mainclass: misc
 url: /nueva-guia-gratuita-cybersecurity-dummies-ebook/
 tags: